nvidad/heart-disease-prediction/README.md

 ## Confusion matrix results based on 80-20 train-test split for each model
 ![confusion matrix results](/confusion-matrix-results.png)
 The multi-layer perception yielded the highest accuracy in classifying heart disease in this testing.

-### Python code and more detailed analysis of the dataset can be found in the [heartdisease-prediction.ipynb](/heartdisease-prediction.ipynb) Jupyter Notebook.